-And here comes the time for us when the first gap was created in our teeth…!
+And here comes the time for us when the first teeth gap created…!
 Mixed emotions.
 On the one hand, you see your child and you begin to realize that he is growing up, on the other hand, you’re getting anxious about what you should do now.
 From the moment you understand that the first tooth is shaking and preparing to leave, the thoughts begin… What should I say to the child?
 Will he be scared?
 When will it leave?
 At the eating time?
 While playing?
-Will it leave on its own or do we need help?
+Will it leave on its own or shall we use help?

 That’s how all started

 The first thing you do is ask relatives, friends, and acquaintances for all the details.
 Even search for relevant answers on the internet.
-Are you looking for answers on how to prepare the kid, so that he does not get scared, how to manage this situation, what to do, what to say, how the child will deal with it, what will happen if he swallows the teeth, if scared or if he sees or understands blood… And what’s next?
+I was looking for answers on how to prepare the kid, so that he does not get scared, how to manage this situation, what to do, what to say, how the child will deal with it, what will happen if he swallows the teeth if he sees or understands blood… And what’s next?
 When will he see it in the mirror?
 How will he feel?
 What will he think?
 What should I say to him?

-So, I slowly started to prepare him and try to explain to him that the teeth he has now are the ones he had since he was a baby and they are called primary teeth.
-It comes at a time around the age of 5-6 that these teeth leave one by one gradually to get out of the new “big ones”, called permanent.
+So, I slowly started to prepare him and try to explain to him that the teeth he has now are the ones he had since he was a baby and they are the primary teeth.
+It comes at a time around the age of 5-6 that these teeth leave one by one gradually to get out of the new “big ones”, the permanent ones.

-Because I saw a reaction to a small reflection (I can not say for sure if he felt terrified), I tried to explain to him that he will not be left without teeth.
+Because I saw a reaction to a small reflection (I can not say for sure if he felt terrified), I explained to him that he will not be left without teeth.
 Not like the elderly or babies.
-One tooth will start to shake and at some point will leave, while at the same period may follow another after a few days or months.
+One tooth will start to shake and at some point will leave, while at the same period may follow another after a few months.
 When the new tooth starts to come out, another will start shaking, and so on.
 The first step had been taken.
-We discussed it and I managed not to scare him!
+We had a little chat and I managed not to scare him!

 The time has come for the tooth fairy to appear in the case… I explain to him at an early stage who this fairy is and what exactly she does.
 And what I see… A little face timidly begins to light up and the case becomes more interesting.
 We talked for a while and I answered his questions to the time he wanted us to deal with something else… Then I felt like… Wow!
 That was good!
 We did a huge start!